wp-plugins/slide2comment/readme.txt

 = 1.0 =
 * The first Upload of my first Plugin YAY!

+= 1.2.3 =
 * The Trackback bug may be fixed
+* Works on Firefox now, too
+* Hash-System

+= 1.4.11 =
+* More compatible with older systems (wp_enqueue_scripts, pluginpath)
+* AdminMenu, now you can edit easily the css of the sliders (with previews) and change options
+* Option: noClick - Just move your mouse, no need to click!